single-cell-data/SOMA/specification.md

 * A **SOMA** (for _Stack of Matrices, Annotated_ -- note also the Greek etymlogy _σῶμα_, "body") is a characterization of a set of cells that can be cast into a matrix structure with extensive annotations.
 A SOMA often groups variables of the same type and assay (say, `RNA`, `ATAC`, `Protein`) and cells sourced from comparable homogeneously processed samples.
 An SOMA would be called `AnnData` in anndata, and `assay` in `SingleCellExperiment` and Seurat.
 Every SOMA exists within a SOMA Collection.
 * A **SOMA collection**, which is a set of named SOMAs.
 Primary use is representing a collection of related annotated matrix data, including progressively filtered data (raw vs. norm), related assays with different labels/shape, etc.

-Within a a SOMA, we find:
+Within a SOMA, we find:

 * One or more **labeled 2D arrays**[^1] called `X` (as within AnnData and CXG -- Seurat and SingleCellExperiment call them `assays`, and Loom calls them `layers`) that can be sliced using string values, or values of any data type other than the typical integer matrix indices.
 There can be more than one `X` array but they must share the same labels/coordinates and non-empty cells.
 We call these multiple arrays “layers” and use an intuitive API (see “attributes” in the TileDB implementation).
 * A **dataframe** called `obs`, which contains the row labels for the `X` arrays (in SingleCellExperiment the `X` arrays are transposed, so `obs` are the column labels).